- What is Positive Punishment?

 - A student who swears at another student could be asked to apologize and clean up the trash on the school grounds.

-Positive punishment works by adding something harmful to the situation when a behavior occurs.
+Positive punishment adds something harmful to the situation when a behavior occurs.
 Teachers often think of positive punishment as taking something away but adding something undesirable to decrease a behavior.
 This can be confusing because the term “positive” means that something is added, not that it has a good result.

 To understand how positive punishment examples work, it is essential to comprehend how operant conditioning works in general.